18 Most Common Animals Living In Ponds

 Birds

-Birds are warm-blooded animals that live mainly high up in tree branches.
+Birds are warm-blooded animals that live mainly high up in tree branches around the pond provide essential habitats for many pond animals.
 However, some species prefer to live near ponds or in them for feeding conveniences.

 Ponds are home to everything a bird would need to eat to survive such as fish, worms, and frogs.
 The most common bird found in ponds is herons.